-- School website updated regularly with whole school and class information and celebration of successes - School Facebook page & Twitter account, with regular updates for parents of events & pupils' achievements - Active PTA Committee communicate via email and Facebook - Parental questionnaire issued upon entry of all Reception children - EYFS use online platform Seesaw to both communicate with parents and keep online learning journey. - EYFS parents invites to support class events, including welly walks and to help out in class on a regular basis.
+- and celebration of successes - School Facebook page, with regular updates for parents of events & pupils' achievements - Active PTA Committee communicate via email and Facebook - Parental questionnaire issued upon entry of all Reception children - EYFS use online platform Seesaw to both communicate with parents and keep online learning journey. - EYFS parents invited to support class events, including welly walks and to help out in class on a regular basis. - Workshops for parents for: maths calculations, phonics, reading upon request with SENDCo/ class teachers.